hackclub/hackclub/workshops/weather_app/README.md

 ---
 name: 'Weather App'
-description: 'Making a Weather App using HTML, CSS and JS(no framework involved)'
+description: 'Making a Weather App using HTML, CSS and JavaScript'
 author: '@gautamjajoo'
 ---